Uncontested Divorce Process

 If you have minor children, before the divorce will be granted, you and your spouse will be required to attend a four hour educational seminar for divorcing parents.
 This seminar is held by the court in your county and costs about $30 (some counties are as high as $50 though).
 You do not have to attend the seminar with your spouse.

 You can register for the seminar using your case number and your seminar attendance will be reported to the court for you.
 Alternatively, you may attend the seminar prior to the filing of your case, provide us with the original certificate of attendance and we will file it with the court for you.
-A few courts will actually permit you and your spouse to attend the parenting seminar online (Fulton County is one).
+Courts will actually permit you and your spouse to attend the parenting seminar online.
+See, for example Fulton County seminar for divorcing parents.
 It costs more but it is much more convenient than participating in the seminar in person.
 Some judges do not require that you attend the parenting seminar at all.
 But, if the judge to whom your case is assigned requires the seminar, he/she is serious and you must take the seminar if you want to get a divorce.

 Divorcing Parent Seminar in a Military Uncontested Divorce:

 If you are an active duty service member, you sometimes can find a parenting seminar that is presented at your duty station or a nearby duty station that the court will accept.
 Or, if you are overseas at a remote or dangerous location and no seminar is available, the judge will probably allow to to participate in an online seminar or may even waive the requirement for you altogether.